wallabra/nbrained/README.md

 It also has a change map, which we are about to see.

-A 'tick' here can correspond to either an unit of a broader simulation's time, or several such units (for example, more desirable for most games, except perhaps kung fu.
-To be fair, Lo Wang is more god than man, and even a real-time AI would have no )
+A 'tick' here can correspond to either an unit of a broader simulation's time; or several such units, as perhaps more suitable for most games.

 ###